HHK-ETH/certificate-factory/README.md

 # certificate-factory
-Small project to store certificate hashes on Ethereum and retrieve them with web3-react
+Small project to store certificate on Ethereum and IPFS and retrieve them with web3-react

 ## Install project